Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 9. Ashish Nehra – The Injury Warrior (Fastest: 149.7 km/h)

-When fit, Nehra was pure class — especially in ICC tournaments.
+When fit, Nehra was pure class — especially in ICC tournaments, earning his spot among the best fast bowlers in India during his peak years.

 • Matches: 164